FabriGit2004/git/useful_commands.md

 -- reading out global config (with this one we can manage lots of stuff like our user , credentials , init branch name , aliases , etc... ) --

+1. <check your credentials>
+1. nano ~/.git-credentials
-1. git config --global -e
+2. git config --global -e

 # Alias !